Understanding Fine-tuning in Approximate Unlearning: A Theoretical Perspective

 \textbf{Evaluation Metrics.} We follow the existing work to assess machine unlearning performance from different aspects \citep{golatkar2020eternal,graves2021amnesiac,thudi2022unrolling,liu2024model,sharma2024discriminative,zhu2024decoupling}.
 Specifically, we focus on the following evaluation metrics: \begin{itemize} \item Unlearning accuracy (UA): We define $\operatorname{UA}(\mathbf{w}_t)=1-\operatorname{Acc}_{D_f}(\mathbf{w}_t)$ as \cite{liu2024model}, measuring how effectively the model has forgotten the targeted data.
-Here $\operatorname{Acc}_{D_f}(\mathbf{w}_t)$ is the accuracy of the unlearned model on the forgetting dataset. \item Membership inference attack (MIA) on $D_f$ (MIA-Efficacy): The efficacy of MIA on the forget dataset, which assesses whether the model still retains any identifiable information about the forgetting data. \item Remaining accuracy (RA): The accuracy of the model on the remaining dataset $D_r$ after unlearning, measuring how well the model retains its performance from pretrained model. \item Testing accuracy (TA): The accuracy of the model on the independent test dataset, indicating its generalization ability after unlearning. \item Run-time efficiency (RTE): RTE evaluates the computational efficiency of the unlearning process, including the run-time cost taken to execute the unlearning procedure. \end{itemize} Note that a smaller performance gap between the unlearned model and the golden retrained model indicates the better performance of approximate unlearning.
+Here $\operatorname{Acc}_{D_f}(\mathbf{w}_t)$ is the accuracy of the unlearned model on the forgetting dataset. \item Membership inference attack (MIA) on $D_f$ (MIA-Efficacy): The efficacy of MIA on the forget dataset, which assesses whether the model still retains any identifiable information about the forgetting data. \item Retaining accuracy (RA): The accuracy of the model on the remaining dataset $D_r$ after unlearning, measuring how well the model retains its performance from the pretrained model. \item Testing accuracy (TA): The accuracy of the model on the independent test dataset, indicating its generalization ability after unlearning. \item Average Disparity (Avg.
+Disparity): The mean absolute difference between the performance metrics of the unlearned model and the retrained model, calculated across all evaluation aspects. \item Run-time efficiency (RTE): RTE evaluates the computational efficiency of the unlearning process, including the run-time cost taken to execute the unlearning procedure. \end{itemize} Note that a smaller performance gap between the unlearned model and the golden retrained model indicates the better performance of approximate unlearning.